simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 * The source that was selected by the SourceSelector is now available in the state.
 * The zone that was selected by the SourceIPSelector is now available in the state.
+* The defaultSource for the SourceIPSelector can now be set to `null`.
+If none of the zones are matched, a NotFound exception will be thrown.

 ## Version 2.0.3